FelixSchwarz/mailqueue-runner/README.md

 ## mailqueue-runner

-Queuing system to send email messages to an SMTP server.
-Its main feature is to handle (temporary) errors when sending the message (e.g. interrupted network connection) and detailed error logging.
+This library helps sending email messages to an SMTP server.
+Its main feature is a queuing system to handle (temporary) errors when sending the message (e.g. interrupted network connection) and detailed error logging.

-To achieve that all messages are stored in a maildir-like queue before an external helper script picks them up and delivery them to a "real" SMTP server.
+When a message can not be sent via SMTP it can be stored in a maildir-like queue on disk.
+An external helper script (`mq-run`) picks them up at a later time and tries to deliver these messages again.
 The helper script must be called regularly (e.g. via cron).

+As a nice bonus the library is pretty modular so you can plug in custom code and adapt the library to your needs.

 ### Usage